-Jamaica is a parliamentary democracy that is primarily based on the Westminster model of government inherited from the country's history as a British colony.
-As an independent Commonwealth country since 1962, Jamaica recognizes Britain's reigning monarch as the titular head of state; the incumbent is represented in the island by the Governor General, who is appointed on the advice of the Prime Minister.
+Jamaica is a parliamentary democracy, based on the Westminster model of government inherited from the country's history as a British colony.
+As an independent commonwealth country since 1962, Jamaica recognizes Britain's reigning monarch as the titular head of state; the incumbent is represented in the island by the Governor General, who is appointed on the advice of the Prime Minister.

 The Rule of Law is set out in the Constitution and the national legislative power is vested in a bi-cameral Parliament comprising a House of Representatives and a Senate.
-The House of Representatives comprises 63 members elected by persons over age 18, in a general election, constitutionally due every five years.
+The House of Representatives comprises 63 members elected by persons over age 18 in a general election, constitutionally due every five years.

 The political party with most members in the House of Representatives forms the government, which is headed by the Prime Minister.
 The two main political parties are the oldest in Jamaica - the Jamaica Labour Party (JLP), which currently forms the Government of Jamaica (GoJ), and the People's National Party (PNP), which currently forms the Opposition.
-The Senate consists of 21 persons appointed by the Governor General, 13 of whom are appointed on the advice of the Prime Minister and eight on the advice of the Leader of the Opposition.
+The Senate comprises 21 persons appointed by the Governor General, 13 of whom are appointed on the advice of the Prime Minister and eight on the advice of the leader of the opposition.
 The principal instrument of policy making is the Cabinet, which is charged with the general direction and control of the Government.
-The Cabinet consists of the Prime Minister from members of the House of Representatives as well as appointed senators.
+The Cabinet consists of the Prime Minister, Ministers from the House of Representatives as well as some of the appointed senators.